peteroupc/peteroupc.github.io/exporand.md

 1. Set _i_ to 1.
 2. Call the **algorithm for (_a_/_b_)<sup>_x_/_y_</sup>** described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)", with parameters `a = 1, b = 2, x = py, y = px`.
 If the call returns 1 and _i_ is less than _n_, add 1 to _i_ and repeat this step.
 If the call returns 1 and _i_ is _n_ or greater, return 1 if the _complement_ flag is 1 or 0 otherwise (or return a geometric bag filled with exactly _n_ ones or zeros, respectively).
 3. As a result, we will now sample a number in the interval \[2<sup>&minus;_i_</sup>, 2<sup>&minus;(_i_ &minus; 1)</sup>).
 We now have to generate a uniform random number _X_ in this interval, then accept it with probability (_py_ / (_px_ * 2<sup>_i_</sup>)) / _X_<sup>1 &minus; _py_ / _px_</sup>; the 2<sup>_i_</sup> in this formula is to help avoid very low probabilities for sampling purposes.
 The following steps will achieve this without having to use floating-point arithmetic.
-4. Create an empty list to serve as a geometric bag, then create a _geobag_ input coin that returns the result of **SampleGeometricBag** on that geometric bag.
+4. Create a positive-sign zero-integer-part uniform PSRN (geometric bag), then create a _geobag_ input coin that returns the result of **SampleGeometricBag** on that geometric bag.
 5. Create a _powerbag_ input coin that does the following: "Call the  **algorithm for &lambda;<sup>_x_/_y_</sup>**, described in '[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html#lambda__x___y)', using the _geobag_ input coin and with _x_/_y_ = 1 &minus; _py_ / _px_, and return the result."
 6. Append _i_ &minus; 1 zero-digits followed by a single one-digit to the geometric bag.
 This will allow us to sample a uniform random number limited to the interval mentioned earlier.
 7. Call the **algorithm for ϵ / λ**, described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html#x03F5_lambda)", using the _powerbag_ input coin (which represents _b_) and with ϵ = _py_/(_px_ * 2<sup>_i_</sup>) (which represents _a_), thus returning 1 with probability _a_/_b_.
 If the call returns 1, the geometric bag was accepted, so do the following: